btaskinen/site-health-dashboard/README.md

 Time dependency of the data is displayed in a line graph.
 The user has the option to display both temperature and moisture at once, or only one of the measurment series.

+This app was build as part of a technical assignment during a recruitment process.
+I was given five hours to complete the assignment.
+The app was updated afterwards, based on the feedback that I received on the assigment.

 ## Running the App Locally
 ### Prerequisites